 5. Understand the difference between happiness and satisfaction

-In our teens, we mostly want happiness and fun.
-Wild party nights, campfires by the lake, and our first road trips are often cited as “happy moments”.
+In our teens, we seek happiness and fun.
+Wild party nights, campfires by the lake, and our first road trips often turn into “happy memories.”

 In our 20s, on the other hand, we start to comprehend the difference between happiness and satisfaction.
 Happiness – as in spending beautiful moments with our teenage sweetheart – encompasses brief surges of joy.